quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Explicit Correction For Delayed Acknowledgements

-An endpoint measures the delay incurred between when a packet is received and when the corresponding acknowledgment is sent, allowing a peer to maintain a more accurate round-trip time estimate (see {{host-delay}}).
+QUIC endpoints measure the delay incurred between when a packet is received and when the corresponding acknowledgment is sent, allowing a peer to maintain a more accurate round-trip time estimate (see {{host-delay}}).